 A content delivery network (CDN) is a network of edge servers that accelerate website speed and content delivery by hosting content physically closer to customers via points of presence (PoP).
 A CDN hosts website assets, such as HTML code and pages, and content, such as images and videos, in geographic locations that are closest to users, streamlining data transfer for faster load times.

-While managed network service providers may not provide content delivery network services directly, they can transport the traffic from a CDN through their network solutions, such as with dark fiber or managed wavelengths, to increase network performance and speeds.
+While managed network service providers may not provide content delivery network services directly, they can transport the traffic from a CDN through their network solutions, such as with dark fiber, to increase network performance and speeds.
 With the option to route traffic via a CDN, businesses can improve end user experience, driving revenue and promoting scalable growth.

 What Types of Companies Benefit from CDN Traffic Transportation Services?